craftercms/docs/source/reference/modules/deployer/index.rst

 """""""""""""""
 Delay Processor
 """""""""""""""
-Processor that stops the pipeline execution for a given number of seconds.
+Processor that pauses the pipeline execution for a given number of seconds.

 **Properties**